mdgriffith/elm-style-animation/README.md

 ## Doubly Specified Units

-If you specify different units for a property in the initStyle vs the animation, that property animation will also not be animated.
+If you specify different units for a property in the initStyle vs the animation, _that property animation will also not be animated._

 I know this is not the best solution, but there are a few reasons why it's the case.

- 1. Unfortunately Html.Animation can't automatically convert between units.
+ 1. Html.Animation can't automatically convert between units.
 A classic example of why not, would be attempting to convert px to %.
-This can't be done without querying the DOM and my hunch is that it would be fairly unreliable even if you could.
+This can't be done without querying the DOM.

  2. Again we want to avoid making up arbitrary default values.

 I'm currently working on a solution by making units only specified in the initStyle, however this turns out to be fairly complicated (see __eliminating-twice-declared-units__ branch if you're curious and want a headache.)

-So, maybe in the future?
+So, maybe this will be solved in the future?